Being hit by the Japanese Keyword Spam hack can be devastating! You’d see that your search results are displaying random Japanese content.

 There are follow-up steps you need to take to ensure you’re rid of the hack.

-We recommend our MalCare security plugin as it will ensure your site is regularly scanned to spot any suspicious activities promptly.
-It also puts up an active WordPress firewall plugin that blocks malicious IP addresses and bad bots from ever visiting your site.
+- Install a WordPress Security Plugin like MalCare that’ll ensure your website remains protected against hack attacks.
+It comes with an active WordPress firewall plugin that blocks malicious IP addresses and bad bots from visiting your site.

 - When you are all set.
 Put on a strong pot of coffee and plan how to grow your business by 2X.